fatlard1993/dotfiles/devices/xps_13_9360/README.md

 gnome-settings-daemon is now split into multipule files in ```/usr/lib/gnome-settings-daemon/```. it seems that the one I care about is ```/usr/lib/gnome-settings-daemon/gsd-xsettings``` and I think putting into ```~/.profile``` will suffice for launching it

+turns out that the terminal profile loader isnt working anymore..
+Odd too, the command fials within the script but if echoed out and ran by hand it is accepted.
+It, however, still doesnt load the profile..

 ## Old setup stuff

 ### Setup this device starting from a fresh ubuntu unity install: